Equipment Monitoring Solutions

-Answer critical questions about equipment, machinery and the environment with wireless IoT sensors from Atomation
+Answer critical questions about equipment, machinery, and the environment with wireless IoT sensors from Atomation

-Atoms are a new and better way to capture the information you need to know – whether it’s the temperature of the bearings or the CO2 in the atmosphere of a pig barn – Atoms answer the critical questions that mean the success or failure of your operations.
+Atoms are a better way to capture the information you need to know – whether it’s the temperature of the bearing, the impact on the dragline or the preventive maintenance needed on a motor, Atoms answer the critical questions that mean the success or failure of your operations.

 - rTrigger-based solution customizable at the device level